 Cons:

-• Lacks the feeling of a personal blog.
+• Lacks of feeling like a personal blog.

 • No separate site on a domain or sub-domain.